Aalokik12/Associate-Java-Test-Solutions/README.md

 Make sure junit-platform-console-standalone is available in your classpath.

 bash
-Copy
-Edit

 cd test
 javac -cp .:../src:junit-platform-console-standalone-1.9.3.jar IncomeTaxCalculatorTest.java

-java -jar junit-platform-console-standalone-1.9.3.jar --class-path .:../src --scan-classpath 💡 If you are using an IDE like IntelliJ or Eclipse, you can run each test class directly.
+java -jar junit-platform-console-standalone-1.9.3.jar --class-path .:../src --scan-classpath

+ If you are using an IDE like IntelliJ or Eclipse, you can run each test class directly.

 You can compile and run solution files from the src/ folder or run tests using any JUnit-compatible tool or IDE.